amitu/amitu.github.com/_posts/2012-10-20-how-to-be-righter-than-others.md

 ---
 layout: post
-title: "How To Be Righter Than Others"
+title: "How To Be Righter Than Others?"
 description: ""
 category:
 tags: []